 We offer a Bachelor of Science (B.S.) or Bachelor of Arts (B.A.) degree in Evolutionary Anthropology, as well as a minor.
 Students can also pursue any of Duke's other minors and certificates, and double major in another field with careful course planning.
-We also encourage students interested in teaching to pursue a minor in education and earn a Comprehensive Science Teacher Certification.

 |The Bachelor of Science degree is intended to prepare you for careers in the sciences, including advanced degrees in anthropology, medicine, dentistry, physical therapy and veterinary medicine.
 Students who earn a B.S. are also well placed to work in science-related research and education positions at museums, government offices, NGOs and private industry.
 Students seeking a B.S. degree will acquire a strong knowledge of the basic sciences (math, chemistry, physics, and biology) in addition to core knowledge in evolutionary anthropology in preparation for a career in the sciences.|